spatkar94/NetworkAnnotation/README.md

 cellular processes of interest.
 While accurate continuous models are still beyond reach, a powerful alternative is to learn a logical model of the processes under study, which predicts the logical state of any node of the model as a Boolean function of its incoming nodes.
 Key to learning such models is the functional annotation of the underlying physical interactions (protein-protein or protein-DNA) with activation/repression (sign) effects.
 Such annotations are pretty common for a few well studied biological pathways.
-Here, we developed a novel optimization framework that uses different models of cellular signaling to predict the signs of yet unannotated physical interactions from large-scale gene-knockout experiments on a system-wide level.
+Here, we developed a novel optimization framework that uses different plausible models of cellular signaling to predict the signs of yet unannotated physical interactions from large-scale gene-knockout experiments on a system-wide level.

 Currently, the framework is implemented on physical interactions of budding yeast. (saccharomyces cerevisiae)